AMWA-TV/is-05/docs/Controllers.md

 ### Sender Multicast Address

 The Controller SHOULD allow allocation of multicast addresses to allow avoidance of conflicts.
-To avoid conflicts, when a Sender is added to a new system, the Controller MUST allow the use IS-05 to configure the multicast transmit information (`transport_params`) before or in the same transaction as enabling the transmitter (`master_enable` = `true`).
+To avoid conflicts, when a Sender is added to a new system, the Controller MUST allow the use of IS-05 to configure the multicast transmit information (`transport_params`) before or in the same transaction as enabling the transmitter (`master_enable` = `true`).

-### TCP sessions
+### TCP Sessions

 The Controller SHOULD use persistent TCP connections wherever possible, to allow multiple operations to be performed without repeatedly closing and reopening connections for each operation.